pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_publish-and-subscribe.md

 ## Signal

-signal() sends a small payload to subscribers of a channel.
+- Sends a lightweight message to all subscribers of a channel.

-- Payload limit: 64 bytes for message payload (not including URI/headers).
+- Payload limit: 64 bytes (payload only).
+Contact support to increase.

 ### Method(s)